0xjaki/yAdapter/README.md

+#yAdapter

+Check out https://hackmd.io/S1ULHuPVTOWGtHL1prwnHQ?both for a more detailed explanation

 # Tokenized Strategy Mix for Yearn V3 strategies

 This repo will allow you to write, test and deploy V3 "Tokenized Strategies" using [Foundry](https://book.getfoundry.sh/).